hsongchoi/hsongchoi.github.io/_posts/Machine-learning/2023-04-19-Data Preprocessing.md

 ### Quantile Transformer Scaler (**Rank scaler**)

-Transform features using quantiles information.
+- Transform features using quantiles information.

-This method transforms the features to follow a **uniform or a normal** distribution.
-Therefore, for a given feature, this transformation tends to spread out the most frequent values.
-It also reduces the impact of (marginal) outliers: this is, therefore, a **robust pre-processing** scheme.
+- This method transforms the features to follow a **uniform or a normal** distribution.
+- Therefore, for a given feature, this transformation tends to spread out the most frequent values.
+- It also reduces the impact of (marginal) outliers: this is, therefore, a **robust pre-processing** scheme.

-The cumulative distribution function of a feature is used to project the original values.
-Note that this transform is non-linear and may distort linear correlations between variables measured at the same scale but renders variables measured at different scales more directly comparable.
-This is also sometimes called as **Rank scaler.**
+- The cumulative distribution function of a feature is used to project the original values.
+- Note that this transform is non-linear and may distort linear correlations between variables measured at the same scale but renders variables measured at different scales more directly comparable.

 ```python
 from sklearn.preprocessing import QuantileTransformer